top of page

 Martinelli has an Italian heritage.

-That golden little booklet not only means he can snack on pasta like a local, but it made his transfer to Arsenal a whole lot smoother.
+That golden little booklet not only means he can snack on pasta like a local, but it also made his transfer to Arsenal a whole lot smoother.
 No red-tape visa drama, no South American work permit chaos.
 Just one efficient leap into Premier League life.

 6. He Scored A Brace in His First Competitive Start For Arsenal